gvwilson/thirdbit/src/fiction/iffy/index.md

 and sat bolt upright,
 her headache and fatigue forgotten.

-It took the image a hearbeat to uncompress.
+It took the image a heartbeat to uncompress.
 Iffy gulped.
 Honesty's First and Second were looking straight into the camera, both worried.